oldybloke/Soferox-Core/README.md

 Updated to own reference of 3.0.0 on December 2018

-Updated to own reference of 3.0.1 on January 2019 Soferox Core Wallet
+Updated to own reference of 3.0.1 on January 2019

+Updated to own reference of 3.1.0 on March 2019

+Soferox Core Wallet

 https://www.soferox.com

-The algorithm was written as a candidate for sha3
+The algorithm was originally written as a candidate for sha3

 https://bitcointalk.org/index.php?topic=525926.0

 Copyright (c) 2009-2018 The Bitcoin Core Developers

-Copyright (c) 2014-2018 The Soferox Core Developers
+Copyright (c) 2014-2019 The Soferox Core Developers

 What is Soferox?
 -----------------